phuihock/ifttt-twitter-webhook/README.md

   received_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
   UNIQUE(user_name, link_to_tweet, text)
 );

+CREATE TABLE embeddings (
+  tweet_id INTEGER PRIMARY KEY,
+  embedding BLOB,
+  FOREIGN KEY (tweet_id) REFERENCES tweets (id) ON DELETE CASCADE );
 ```

 The `created_at_parsed` field contains the parsed datetime version of the `created_at` field, which makes it easier to perform date-based queries.
 The UNIQUE constraint on `user_name`, `link_to_tweet`, and `text` prevents duplicate tweets from being saved, even with concurrent requests.

+The `embeddings` table stores text embeddings for each tweet, which are used for semantic search.
+These embeddings are generated using the `transformers` library with DistilBERT when semantic search is enabled.

 ## Common Tasks